wesketchum/dqm/docs/README.md

 The standalone configuration is as minimal as it can be.
-It runs readout, obtaining the data from a file called `frames.bin` (the configuration assumes it is located in the same directory that you are running from), and sends the output of the algorithms to a kafka broker (or dumps to a file if running in debug mode, see below).
+It runs readout, obtaining the data from a file called `frames.bin` (the configuration assumes it is located in the same directory that you are running from), and sends the output of the algorithms to a kafka broker.

 * Nanorc configuration